 Born into an aristocratic family in Strasbourg, France, Charles was orphaned at the age of six, raised by his devout grandfather, rejected the Catholic faith as a teenager and joined the French army.
 Inheriting a great deal of money from his grandfather, Charles went to Algeria with his regiment, but not without his mistress, Mimi.

-When he refused to give her up, he was dismissed from the army.
-Later he reenlisted in Algeria after he had left Mimi.
-He resigned from the army when he was refused permission to make a scientific exploration of nearby Morocco.
+When he declined to give her up, he was dismissed from the army.
+Still in Algeria when he left Mimi, Charles reenlisted in the army.
+Refused permission to make a scientific exploration of nearby Morocco, he resigned from the service.
 With the help of a Jewish rabbi, Charles disguised himself as a Jew and in 1883 began a one-year exploration that he recorded in a book that was well received.

-Inspired by the Jews and Muslims whom he met, when he returned to France he resumed the practice of his Catholic faith in 1886.
+Inspired by the Jews and Muslims whom he met, Charles resumed the practice of his Catholic faith when he returned to France in 1886.
 He joined a Trappist monastery in Ardeche, France, and later transferred to one in Akbes, Syria.
-He left them and in 1897 began to work as gardener and sacristan for the Poor Clares nuns in Nazareth and later in Jerusalem.
-He returned to France and was ordained a priest in 1901.
+Leaving the monastery in 1897, Charles worked as gardener and sacristan for the Poor Clare nuns in Nazareth and later in Jerusalem.
+In 1901 he returned to France and was ordained a priest.

-Later that year he returned to Beni-Abbes, Morocco, intending to found a monastic religious community in North Africa, offering hospitality to Christians, Muslims, Jews or people with no religion.
+Later that year Charles journeyed to Beni-Abbes, Morocco, intending to found a monastic religious community in North Africa that offered hospitality to Christians, Muslims, Jews, or people with no religion.
 He lived a peaceful, hidden life but attracted no companions.

 A former army comrade invited him to live among the Tuareg people in Algeria.
-Charles learned their language enough to write a Tuareg-French and French-Taureg dictionary and to translate the Gospels into Tuareg.
+Charles learned their language enough to write a Tuareg-French and French-Tuareg dictionary, and to translate the Gospels into Tuareg.
 In 1905 he came to Tamanrasset, where he lived the rest of his life.
-His two-volume collection of Tuareg poetry was published after his death.
+A two-volume collection of Charles' Tuareg poetry was published after his death.